 Importantly, they aren’t just found in this one location.
 They’re found in southern Syria, across the Jordanian Panhandle, and all down the western seaboard of the Arabian Peninsula.
 The reason those in Saudi Arabia have got so much attention as of late is because of the sheer variety of novel structures found there.

-Although the wider mysteries remain – who built these, when were they built, and why – the opportunity to see these structures in such breathtaking detail has helped to open the door on future work, in this harrat and plenty of others nearby.
+Although the wider mysteries remain, the opportunity to see these structures in such breathtaking detail has helped to open the door on future work, in this harrat and plenty of others nearby.

 Working with the Saudi authorities, the Riyadh-based Desert Team group of travelers and academics, and regional archaeologists, Kennedy hopes an upcoming, extensive project will finally begin to answer some of these burning questions.